shernille37/Estate-Ease/README.md

 # Estate Ease Real Estate Platform
-> A web application to help you find your next rental property.
+> A full stack web application to help you search for your next rental property.

 <img src="./frontend/public/screen.png">